Our BESPOKe Kilts

 All our kilts are bespoke and fully handstitched by us, Mathilde and Jonathan, using traditional techniques.
 Every piece that we produce is designed and crafted to last a lifetime and accompany you on your life journey.
 We make our kilt in an ethical and sustainable way, keeping our values and ethos in mind at every single step of the process.

-– All our kilts are made with 7-9 yards of materials, depending on your specific measurements
+– All our kilts are made with 7-9 meters of materials, depending on your specific measurements

 – We mostly work with 100% wool tartan or tweed woven in Scotland and England, but are always happy to discuss different styles and materials